What does really matter in image goal navigation?: Experimental Setup

 \section{Experimental Setup}

-Unfortunately there are multiple different evaluation protocols in the literature on Embodied AI, and in particular on the \textit{ImageNav} task.
-We therefore train all agents in identical conditions and with the same experimental protocol.
-The agents are trained on the 72 scenes of the Gibson dataset \cite{xiazamirhe2018gibsonenv} and use the standard Habitat episode definitions (a subset of the literature uses the definitions from \textit{Episodic Transformers} \cite{MezghaniMemAug2021} and another subset uses the definitions from \textit{NSNRL} \cite{NoSimNoRL2021}).
+Unfortunately there are different evaluation protocols in the literature on Embodied AI, and in particular on the \textit{ImageNav} task.
+We therefore train all agents ourselves in identical conditions and with the same experimental protocol.
+The agents are trained on the 72 scenes of the Gibson dataset \cite{xiazamirhe2018gibsonenv} and use the standard Habitat episode definitions (a subset of the literature uses the definitions from \textit{Episodic Transformers} \cite{MezghaniMemAug2021} and another subset those from \textit{NSNRL} \cite{NoSimNoRL2021}).
 We set the maximum episode length to the default value of 1000 steps and we train for 500M steps, which allows all agent variants to converge easily.

-\myparagraph{Implementation details} We test perception networks $\phi$ implemented as \textbf{ResNet}, \textbf{ViT}\footnote{\url{https://github.com/huggingface/pytorch-image-models}} and \textbf{DEBiT} architectures, available in their respective public repositories.
-For the ResNet, we consider a ResNet9 because of strong performance reported in~\cite{sun2024fgprompt}, close to those obtained with a ResNet50, but with a fraction of the parameters.
-We use the Small version of ViT since~\cite{yadav2023ovrlv2} reports higher navigation performance than Base (when not pre-trained, as here), again with a fraction of the parameters.
-The function $\zeta$ encodes previous actions into a 32D feature, $h$ is a GRU with 2 layers and hidden dimension 128, followed by a linear Actor-Critic policy $\pi$ --- see the appendix for more details.
+\myparagraph{Implementation details} We test perception networks $\phi$ implemented as \textit{ResNet9}, \textit{ViT-Small}\footnote{\url{https://github.com/huggingface/pytorch-image-models}} and \textit{DEBiT-B} architectures, available in their respective public repositories.
+We test \textit{CannelCat}, \textit{Late Fusion} and \textit{SpaceToDepth} variants of ResNet and ViT, while for \textit{DEBiT} we either use the pretrained binocular encoder or train the whole agent from scratch.
+Network versions are chosen based on size-performance tradeoff --- see \supmat for details.
+The function $\zeta$ embeds previous actions into a 32D feature, $h$ is a GRU with 2 layers and hidden dimension 128, followed by a linear Actor-Critic policy $\pi$.

-\myparagraph{Validation} again, there does not seem to be a clear protocol for choosing checkpoints from a training run, as some papers seem to take the last and some report the best validation performance over several checkpoints, sometimes up to several thousands.
-To keep the experimental protocol sound and avoid overfitting evaluation over the choice of checkpoints, while at the same time staying comparable, we use three different splits.
-We train on the standard Gibson train split (72 scenes) and report on the standard Gibson validation split (14 scenes), as the literature, but we use an independent custom holdout set of scenes to choose the checkpoint.
-These additional scenes have been taken from the unused set of the full Gibson set.
+\myparagraph{Validation} To avoid overfitting evaluation over the choice of checkpoints, while at the same time staying comparable, we use three different splits.
+We train on the standard Gibson train split (72 scenes) and report on the standard Gibson validation split (14 scenes), as most literature, but we use an independent custom holdout set of unused Gibson scenes to choose the checkpoint.